HF-RapidResponse/volunteer-portal/README.md

 If bug(s) are identified in `master` that cannot wait for a regular release cycle then a hotfix branch should be created off of `master`, named `hotfix-{version}`.
 Versioning of hotfixes should follow the same [Semantic Versioning](https://semver.org/) guidelines as releases do, however should be limited to bumping the patch version only.

-Once the bugfix(es) are complete in the hotfix branch, a pull request should be created to merge it back into `master`, with the same test information as would be found in a release branch pull request, and all apropriate reviewers.
+Once the bugfix(es) are complete in the hotfix branch, a pull request should be created to merge it back into `master`, with at least two reviewers.
 The process after the pull request is sucessfully merged for a hotfix branch is the same as with a release branch: deployment processes & merge the hotfix into `develop`, then the hotfix branch can be deleted.